fbngrm/zombie-driver/README.md

 | --shutdown-delay      | SHUTDOWN_DELAY      | 5000          | shutdown delay in ms                        | False    |
 | --version             |                     |               | show application version                    | False    |

+##### Logging
+The current setup uses a human friendly logging format.
+Service loggers attach the service name and version ID to the log output.

 ### Bugs
 Setting logger on nsq producers and consumers.